What's in fashion?

 The world is evolving faster than ever and the way brands communicate is changing with it.
 We are all connected all the time.
 And with the ever-growing trend of online retail, researching and buying products in our online life, it is imperative for any retail brand to have a strong, reactive and engaging digital presence.

 So what are these trends?
 We’re not talking bardot tops and slogan tees – here’s the major digital trends to be on the lookout for in retail marketing:

-It comes as no surprise that mobile usage is on an upwards incline (check out the blog we wrote on this recently).
+It comes as no surprise that mobile usage is on an upwards incline.
 We now live in world where we no longer ‘go online’; we live online.
 Whether we’re looking up the latest scores, watching a recipe tutorial or tracking a workout session, our eyes and fingertips quickly turn to mobile devices throughout the day.

 Google hasn’t taken this trend lightly, even launching Price Extensions for mobile.
 This feature allows retailers to show prices before a user even clicks on an ad.

 Consumers are spending so much time on mobile devices that mobile internet traffic is now greater than desktop with over half of online sales now made through mobile devices.
 Additionally, mobile-first social networks like Snapchat, Instagram and mobile-based searches being carried out much more frequently, will make it hard for anyone to be a winner in the ecommerce space without a huge focus on mobile.

 However, the rise in mobile usage is not as simple as creating a mobile-optimised site or an app for your brand.
 Key areas to watch out for in mobile commerce:

 Chatbots are changing the way people interact with the web.
 We’re not just talking about a new web design trend here; this is going to shake up search, customer service and marketing overall.
 This technology is coming of age in 2017 and we’re already seeing a number of innovations from chatbot developers: